Best Large Android Phone

 See at Verizon See at AT&T See at T-Mobile See at Sprint See at Best Buy See at Amazon

-In the wake of the Note 7 debacle, Samsung needed to deliver a great big-screened Android experience in the larger of the two Galaxy S8 models.
-The new 18.5:9 aspect ratio, combined with a 6.2-inch display size (6.1 inches excluding the rounded corners) makes the Galaxy S8+ big but not impossible to hold.
+Samsung delivers a great big-screened Android experience in the larger of the two Galaxy S8 models.
+The new 18.5:9 aspect ratio, combined with a 6.2-inch display size (6.1 inches excluding the rounded corners) makes the Galaxy S8+ big, but not impossible to hold.
 And the extra height of that beautiful Quad HD+ SuperAMOLED panel means you'll fit more on screen, too.

-The design work Samsung started back with the Note 7 can be seen coming to fruition in the GS8+, with an almost completely symmetrical metal and glass chassis that complements the big screen.
+The design work Samsung started in 2016 can be seen coming to fruition in the GS8+, with an almost completely symmetrical metal and glass chassis that complements the big screen.
 And Samsung nails the fundamentals of the smartphone experience too, with fast performance and a great camera, improved from the GS7 thanks to new processing tricks.
 On the software side, Samsung's UI feels more polished and mature than ever, with a new sci-fi aesthetic that's slick and unique but not overbearing.

-Bottom line: It's expensive for sure, but the Samsung Galaxy S8+ is by far the best in its class.
-Between the display, performance, camera, and feature set, there's no better "phablet" out there.
+Bottom line: It's expensive for sure, but the Samsung Galaxy S8+ easily one of the best phablets out there.

 One more thing: The Galaxy S8+'s fingerprint scanner is in kind of an awkward place, around the back and next to the camera lens.
 But at least you've got face unlock and iris scanning to fall back on.